wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/Stop and start an EDS adapter.md

 # Stop and start an EDS adapter

-Edge Data Store provides the ability to stop and start EDS adapters.
+You can stop and start EDS adapters.
 By default, when Edge Data Store starts, all currently configured EDS adapters are started and remain running until the product shuts down.

 ## Stop an EDS adapter